zjxdiu/streamsim/README.md

 If your page is loaded in http and domain is not localhost or 127.0.0.1, then the screen capture won't work.

 **Solution:** Switch to https in your web server software, or use localhost / 127.0.0.1.
+If you have further issue with browser rejected mixed content, enable insecure content for this website in your browser's settings.

 3. Emotes are surrounded by \[brackets]